 Davidson College understands that cultivating a broadly diverse community is crucial to our educational mission and to our foundational commitment to leadership and service.
-Davidson is committed to making our website accessible to all visitors, including people with disabilities.
+Davidson is committed to making our website accessible to all visitors, including those with disabilities.

 Reporting Accessibility Issues